The Root Problem: Knowledge Layer, Not Model

 Why this matters

-LLMs are great at pattern recognition, but they shouldn’t be the sole arbiter of your domain model.
-A structured knowledge graph supported by SME review is the difference between:
+LLMs are great at pattern recognition, but they shouldn't be the sole arbiter of your domain model.
+A structured knowledge graph supported by SME review is the difference between "The model thinks these are related" and "Our organization agrees this is how things connect."

-Step 3: Ground – Use GraphRAG to Get Reliable, Cited Answers
+Step 3: Ground, Use GraphRAG to Get Reliable, Cited Answers

 Now we get to the part everyone wants: AI that actually answers questions correctly.